seniorLikeToCode/CreativeDraw/src/packages/excalidraw/README.md

-# Excalidraw
+# Creativedraw

-**Excalidraw** is exported as a component to directly embed in your projects.
+**Creativedraw** is exported as a component to directly embed in your projects.

 ## Installation